 “Given his personal experiences and the focus of the Frank Bruno Foundation, Frank was extremely interested in how our teaching and research in sport and mental health not only helps to advance understanding in the area but also how it can be used to make a positive impact on the lives of others.
 This was particularly true in relation to our sport, education and mental health programme, Tackling the Blues, which we and the Faculty of Education provide with Everton in the Community to children and young people across Merseyside, Lancashire and Sefton.”

 “It was a privilege to discuss Everton in the Community’s life-saving mental health work with Frank Bruno, and especially our new People’s Place project which is a dedicated facility for anyone to promote good mental health and is, once again, being supported by Edge Hill as our academic partner.
 Frank was very complimentary of our immensely successful seven-year partnership with the University and its commitment to supporting the mental health needs of everyone, but especially those in greatest need, and we very much look forward to that continuing in the future.”

-Click here for further details of the University’s sport and mental health work with Everton in the Community.
+Visit Everton in the Community for further details of the University’s sport and mental health work.

-For more information about undergraduate and postgraduate courses provided by the Department of Sport and Physical Activity, including in relation to sport and mental health, click here.
+For more information about undergraduate and postgraduate courses provided by the Department of Sport and Physical Activity, including in relation to sport and mental health, visit our website.